How to Increase Mobile Conversions With Facebook Lead Ads

 Facebook has maintained its position as perhaps the top-ranking social media ad platform over the past few years, and that is largely thanks to their dedication to continued innovation.
-In this social network’s history we’ve seen the additions of a new and improved Power Editor, Call-to-Action buttons, and image carousel ads.
+In this social network’s history we’ve seen the additions of a new and improved Power Editor, Call-to-Action buttons, image carousel ads, and, of course, Facebook Lead Ads.

 Consider these examples of companies who switched to Facebook Lead Ads and saw great results: